Ak627/FinalProject/README.md

 # The Lost Adventurer
-	    You live in the land of Ascana as a lonely adventurer, you try and make riches but have struggled to make a good living, although there may be a new chance for you.
+	    You live in the land of Ascana as a lonely adventurer You try and make riches but have struggled to make a good living, although there may be a new chance for you.
 You have heard tales about a treasure from many different people and creatures, all have dreamed to one day find the treasure but no one has ever found it.
 Those who have seen it have never made it out alive to tell the